-BLUPF90 is a family of programs for mixed-model computations focusing on animal breeding applications.
-The programs can do data conditioning, estimate variances using several methods, calculate BLUP for very large data sets, calculate approximate accuracy, and use SNP information for improved accuracy of breeding values and genome-wide association studies (GWAS).
+BLUPF90 is a family of programs for mixed-model computations with focus on animal breeding applications.
+The programs can do data conditioning, estimate variances using several methods, calculate BLUP for very large data sets, calculate approximate accuracy, and use SNP information for improved accuracy of breeding values + for genome-wide association studies (GWAS).
+The programs have been designed with 3 goals in mind: